Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

 It monitors losses and stops training if it encounters a NaN loss.

 ### Number of Hidden Units/Layers

-Highly mysterious hyper-parameters to decide is the number of hidden units and layers.
+One of the most mysterious hyper-parameters to determine is the number of hidden units and layers.
 The objective of the deep learning model is to build a complex mapping function between features and targets.

 In complex mapping, the complexity is directly proportional to the number of hidden units.
-More number of hidden units leads to more complex mapping.
+More hidden units lead to more complex mapping.

 Note, if we create too complex a model, then it overfits the training data.
-We can see this from the validation error while training, then in such a case, we should reduce the hidden units in that case.
+We can see this from the validation error while training; in such a case, we should reduce the hidden units.

 To conclude, keep track of validation errors while increasing the number of hidden units.

-*As stated by Andrej Karpathy, a three-layer net outperforms the two-layer net but going beyond that rarely helps the network.
-While in CNN, the more the number of layers, the better is the performance.
+- As stated by Andrej Karpathy, a three-layer net outperforms a two-layer net but going beyond that rarely helps the network.
+While in CNN, the more the number of layers, the better the performance.

 If you've liked this post, please don't forget to subscribe to the newsletter.